ijeendu/Deploy-ML-Pipeline-in-Azure/README.md

 </p>

 ## Suggested Improvement
 The model performance may be improved by perfoming feature engineering on the bank marketing dataset.
-Also, the experiment time out period can be increased from 20 minutes to say 30 /45 minutes to allow more models to be explored.
+Also, the experiment time out period can be increased from 20 minutes to say 30 /45 minutes to allow more models to be explored to optimise performance.

 ## Screen Recording

 A screen recording of the project in action is available [here](https://youtu.be/9HV-VKDag7g)

-## Standout Suggestions
-*TODO (Optional):* This is where you can provide information about any standout suggestions that you have attempted.